inigomarquinez/howto-install-a-local-package/README.md

 ### 🎨 [Verdaccio](https://verdaccio.org/)

 #### What is Verdaccio?
 [Official documentation](https://verdaccio.org/docs/what-is-verdaccio)
-- Verdaccio is, apart from a **green color popular in late medieval Italy for fresco painting,** a lightweight proxy and private packages registry.
+- Verdaccio is, apart from a **green color popular in late medieval Italy for fresco painting(method of painting water-based pigments on freshly applied plaster, usually on wall surfaces),** a lightweight proxy and private packages registry.
 - It can be configured as required, as well as hosting private node packages.
 - It allows all client package managers such npm, yarn and pnpm
+- It provides Docker and Kubernetes support

 #### How to use it?
 [Official documentation](https://verdaccio.org/docs/installation/)